When Renting Doesn’t Go as Planned: Sundae Customer April R.

 April R.: I already had a lot of real estate investing knowledge.
 In 2008, my husband and I had to short sale a home due to various issues.
 We did a ton of Google searches and online research and learned a lot about selling with a real estate agent vs. a real estate investor.

-Sundae: Did you consider selling with a realtor?
+Sundae: Did you consider selling with a real estate agent?

 April R.: I know from my experience that the decision to go with a real estate agent vs. an off-market real estate investor depends on your timeline to sell.
 If you don’t have at least ninety days, don’t even try to go with a real estate agent.
 Homes can sit on the market for a good six months or more.